 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-“It is a misconception that you need to shave your dog in the summer and grow their coat in the winter,” she said politely.
-The owner of LA’s Jess Rona Grooming, whose clients include Katy Perry and Zooey Deschanel’s dogs, assured me I’m not alone in my misunderstanding: “I have this conversation every summer and every winter with my clients.”
+“It is a misconception that you need to shave your dog in the summer and grow their coat in the winter,” she says politely.
+The owner of LA’s Jess Rona Grooming, whose clients include Katy Perry and Zooey Deschanel’s dogs, assures me I’m not alone in my misunderstanding: “I have this conversation every summer and every winter with my clients.”
 Below, Rona takes us through what you need to know about seasonal grooming.

 Think of your dog’s coat as insulation.

 Don’t think of dog’s coat like a sweater, Rona adds, but rather, like the insulation of a home.
 “You don’t need a ton of coat, but you need a little bit to protect them against the elements.”
 Each strand of hair on a dog has follicular muscles that help move the hair around so that a dog can regulate their body temperature.
 “When you take their coat off, they have nothing to protect them,” she says, explaining that a completely shaved dog is more susceptible to things like a sunburn or a tick attaching itself to the dog’s skin.